CoderOnCode/website/_drafts/5-trends-that-developers-need-keep-and-eye-on-for-2018.markdown

 ## Blockchain

-While you should be extremely careful with the recent craze surrounding
+While we should be extremely careful with the recent craze surrounding bitcoin and other sister crypto currencies; we can certainly give credit to bitcoin for bringing a lot of attention to the blockchain  technology.

 ## Conversational Interfaces

+From chatbots to voice recognition platforms like Siri and Alexa, conversational interfaces will take a stronger market hold in 2018.

 ## AI will take over ...

+AI will take over ... but not in the way you think.
+In 2018 we will see a raise in solutions and applications augmented by the use Machine Learning/AI.

 ## The Rise of Backends As A Service (BaaS)